Stevr0/Ultimate-Dungeon/SYSTEM_INTERACTION_MODEL.md

 - Items introduce **RNG** via affixes
 - Skills modify efficiency and permissions, but **never replace items**

-This pillar must remain intact to avoid class‑ or build‑tree drift.
+This pillar must remain intact to avoid class- or build-tree drift.

 ---